ethereal-nfts/biffy.ai-contracts/README.md

 ### Phase 4: Autocatalysis
 Biffy's contracts are all upgradeable (openzeppelin proxies).
 At this stage, Biffy will be acquired by a mission-aligned DAO that agrees to develop Biffy further in exchange for Love.

-## When will Biffy come to life?
-She's a bit shy.
-When she's ready she'll come out.

-## How can I contribute?
-Art, code, community.
-Contact Ethereal on Discord.

 ## Links
 [Discord](https://discord.gg/2upQM7 "Discord")